NASA's Perseverance rover sends back chilling first sounds from Mars. Hear them here

-NASA's Perseverance rover traveled to Mars equipped with microphones to capture its descent and landing, and the environment of the Martian surface.
-While the system didn't manage to capture audio to go along with the stunning video of the descent and landing, one of the microphones on Perseverance has sent back sounds from the surface of the red planet.
+NASA's Perseverance rover traveled to Mars equipped with microphones to capture its descent and landing, as well as the environment of the Martian surface.
+While the system didn't manage to record audio to go along with the stunning video of the descent and landing, one of the microphones on Perseverance has sent back sounds from the red planet's surface.

 The brief audio sample, which can be heard in the embedded video clip above, features the whirring sounds of the rover operating, punctuated by a brief gust of wind.